amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

   | Polar {r, 𝜑} → ...
 ```

-Another use of pattern matching is record field extraction, as shown below.
+Another use of pattern matching is for record field extraction, as shown below.

 ```
 c = Rectangular {x = 2.0, y = 3.0}